Washington District Of Columbia, USA Travel Guide

 Particularly for overseas travel or during peak domestic periods, booking well in advance is highly suggested.

-Always confirm your flight or train status before heading to the airport or station.
+Always confirm your flight or train status before heading to the airport or train station.

 Union Station, at 50 Massachusetts Ave NE, serves as D.C.'s main train hub.

-Union Station also functions as the central hub for intercity bus travel.
+Union Station also works as the central hub for intercity bus travel.

 Renting a car in D.C.
-Requires a valid driver's license (international with AN idp is advised for non-English licenses) and a major credit card.
+Requires a valid driving's license (international with AN idp is advised for non-English licenses) and a major credit card.
 Minimum age is usually 21-25.

 Roads are generally well-maintained.
 However, drivers should be cautious.